bnrobinson93/virtru-takehome/README.md

 **High-level**

 - This will be a single page application as there is no need for the complexity of a router.
 While I do plan to use query strings, additional routes are not necessary.
-See the (Future Enhancements)[#future-enhancements] section for how I might build this out further should the scope change.
+See the [Future Enhancements](#future-enhancements) section for how I might build this out further should the scope change.
-  - The general structure will be that of MVC:
+  - The general structure will be:
     - Each page (just one for this project) will have a directory under `src/`
-    - Within that directory, the primary component will be named index.tsx and will handle only visual logic and structure
+    - Within that directory, the primary component will be named index.tsx and will top-level logic
     - Other components used within the page will be split into two categories: general use and page-specific
     - Page specific compoenetns will be placed in the same sub-directory of the `src/` folder as the page itself
     - General purpose components will be placed in the `src/components` directory
+    - These sub-components will contain the visual logic for each component, as well as any local state and functions
-  - Since each component will need access to the fetch results, context will be leveraged
+  - Since each component will need access to the fetch results, React context will be leveraged.
+Redux feels out of scope but is added to the [Future Enhancements](#future-enhancements) section as a consideration.
 - The page will be written Typescript and React, specifically Vite.
 While React/Typescript was dictated in the assignment, it would also by my preference as a modern front-end framework
 - Tailwind will be used a for styling.
 It is a lightweight framework that is vastly used within the industry.
 As it is highly compressible and scales well, I feel that it is a solid option for building your own design language.
 Additionally, the Prettier plugin enables a consistent ordering of classes, which is helpful for code review.
 While CSS is an essential part of front end development, Tailwind - and it's CSS-like utility classes - allows for improved network performance while still demonstrating my ability and understanding of how styling works.
 Additionally, their color pallet is well thought through and provides good contrast and color-blind friendly options.
 The library would be installed and only provides styling, there is no security concern with the library. #TODO
   - By extension, Prettier will be used as a dev-dependency to ensure consistency in styling.
 This is an industry standard and is generally used in almost every company to ensure visual consistency between developers.
 - Shadcn will be leveraged for the beginnings of a component library.
 This allows full control over the implementation details, ensures accessibility through Radix, and saves time on boilerplate components.
 At Virtru, I imagine that a design system is already in place and that it would be leveraged; as such, creating my own does not provide much value.
 Instead, I should focus on the the larger functionality of the application.
   - General purpose items will be placed in the `src/components` directory, not only for shadcn items but also hand-made components.
 Any item that is pulled by Shadcn will be designated as such via a comment in that component
+  - Shadcn makes use of Radix primitives, which handles accessiblity and basic functionality
 - Lucide React icons will be used for iconography.
 By similar logic to Shadcn, this industry standard is used in place of a design system and acts as a building block.
 It allows single-item imports via tree-shaking and is ultimiately just a SVG image; therefore, it is very performant and provides a good developer and user experience.
 - Vitest and React Testing Library will be used for testing.
 Vitest is a modern testing library that replaces Jest and provides Typescript support out of the box.
 This is a testing dependency so is not exposed to users.
 GitHub actions would be a solid testing solution as well; however, I feel that it is out of scope for this project.
 The aim is to show my ability to code a front-end application.
 Additionally, most CI/CD work is set up early in the process of development so I do not anticiate needing to do much CI/CD work for Virtru.
 As such, I see little value in setting it up for this project.
   - All test will be placed in the `__tests__/` directory, the structure of which will mirror the `src/` directory for ease of navigation and review.
-- Two service status objects will maintained in state: previous and current.
+- Two service status objects will maintained in the context: previous and current.
 This is so that differences can be highlighted to users visually
   - If no previous state is found, the highlighting will not occur as that is a poor user experience on first page load
   - Memoization will be used to avoid unnecessary re-renders
-- The page will display the overall status and a minimized list of services
+- The page will display the overall status, a minimized list of services, and a list of hidden services
+- Items will be "moveable" between the minimized list and the hidden list
+  - A bulk operation will be available via check boxes and a "Restore all" button
 - Filtering
   - There will be a global "Show/hide All" button - default will be to only show the overall status so as not to overwhelm users.
   - The selected show/hide state will be stored in local storage so that a user's preference is retained between page refreshes (no DB or that would be an option, too)
   - When expanded, a "Hide" button will be shown next to each entry to quickly hide a single entry
   - Additionally, there will be checkboxes next to each entry to allow user to mass-hide/show the entries
   - Any hidden entries will be moved to a collapse section at the bottom of the page for restoration.
 There will be a "Restore all" button inside the collapse for ease of use.
   - A "Filter by status" drop-down will be available.
-Statuses will be itemized but grayed out if not present in the response.
-This will be a list of check boxes
+This will be a radio list
   - A text filter will be at the top for manual filtering
 - Sharing
   - The primary modes of sharing that could be used here are via file or via a link.
 From a user perspective, a link is far more sharable, so that will be used.
-  - #TODO can I use the global URL bar?
   - Each entry will also have a "Share" button next it to allow the user to share a link with the status of the service at a point-in-time
   - Share links will store the status by query string.
 The string will contain the time stamp and the status of the individual service as well as overall status
   - If multiple checkboxes are checked, the query string will contain the details for each of the services that are checked on
   - If a query string is detected, the page will default to the expand only the options listed in the query string, ignoring the receiving user's previous preference
   - Any difference between the status of the service at the time of the query string and the current status will be highlighted in some way
+- Logging
+  - A global utility function will be used for logging messages.
+This has a basic check to ensure we're not running in production and, if we are, will not log anything to the console

 **Hooks**